mdernovoi/data-analysis-platform/src/environments/README.md

     Reference [Google's documentation](https://github.com/GoogleContainerTools/kaniko).

-12) Push the repository to GitLab and wait for all pipelines to build.
+11) Push the repository to GitLab and wait for all pipelines to execute.

-    **TIP**: The GitLab UI displays the required commands:

     ```Shell
-    git remote add origin ssh://git@gitlab.mydomain.com:2222/dev/environments.git
     git add .
     git commit -m "Initial commit"
-    git push --set-upstream origin main
+    git push
     ```
-13) Start a docker container from a development environment image and connect your IDE to it:
+12) Start a docker container from a development environment image and connect your IDE to it:

     **TIP**: You can use the Portainer of your Data Analysis Platform installation for easier container management.
 To access images from your local GitLab installation, you have to [configure a new container registry](https://docs.portainer.io/admin/registries/add/gitlab) (`http(s)://gitlab-registry.mydomain.com:5005`) in Portainer and `Override default configuration` in the settings section.